 How much does it cost to study in the UK?
-If you are interested in studying in England, Scotland, Northern Ireland or Wales, then one of the most important things to consider is how much everything is going to cost.
-This essential guide breaks down the cost of every aspect of university life to ensure that you have everything covered.
+If you are interested in studying in England, Scotland, Northern Ireland or Wales, then one of the most important things to consider is how much university is going to cost.
+This essential guide breaks down how expensive university is in the UK for international students.

 Note that prices are correct at the time of publication and may vary from those shown here.

 How much are UK university tuition fees?

 UK tuition fees vary depending on your home country.
 For home students, English universities can charge up to a maximum of £9,250 per year for an undergraduate degree.